“I Love My Children:” Why This Is a Love Like No Other

 Although the quality of her relationship with you is still more important than anything else, at this age, other relationships start to come into play.
 Your child will translate what she has learned from you to other settings and environments.
 A balance of warm encouragement and consistent discipline still has the biggest impact on your child's ability to form positive relationships with others.

 At this stage, your child's need for independence can put a real strain on your relationship.
 Make no mistake, your love for your child is just as essential as it ever was, if not more so.
-Consistent warmth and discipline give your child a stronger sense of self and help him withstand pressures around things like sexual promiscuity and substance abuse.
+Consistent warmth and discipline give your child a stronger sense of self and help him withstand pressures around things like decisions about sexuality and substance abuse.